Cheefaleaf/psalm-review/fall2026/content/wed-w2-hs-handout.md

 ---

 **This week:** notice when you do something for God to get Him to like you.
 Don't try to stop.
 Just catch the motive.
-We'll ask next week.